rehierl/abstract-properties/04-order-theory/0-5-total-order.md

 s := (1, 2, 3, 4, 5, 6)
 ```

-Given the above (ordered) sequence of natural numbers, a toset `P := (S,<=)` can
+Given the above (ordered) sequence of natural numbers (or ordinal numbers
-be formed, if the oder operator is defined based upon the lower-than-or-equal
+such as index numbers), a toset `P := (S,<=)` can be formed, if the oder
+operator is defined based upon the lower-than-or-equal comparison operation
-comparison operation between numbers:
+between numbers:

 ```
 1° -> 2° -> 3° -> 4° -> 5° -> 6°